Installation

 Our countertop RO unit has an inlet hose with a "diverter" on one end that connects to the faucet of the kitchen sink.
 The normal aerator already on your faucet is replaced with the new diverter which has a built-in aerator of its own.

-The RO unit is placed at the side of the sink, so the attached spout dispenses the water over the sink.
-There is a small pin on the diverter that is used to open the valve inside and route COLD WATER to the unit.
+Remove the red plastic stopper from the metal outlet pipe and insert the spout.
+The RO unit is placed at the side of the sink, so the spout dispenses the water over the sink, where you can collect it in a pitcher or jug.
+There is a small lever on the diverter that is used to open the valve inside and route COLD WATER to the unit.

 DO NOT RUN HOT WATER THROUGH THE SYSTEM.
-Hot water can damage and shorten the life of some of the media.
+Very hot water can damage and shorten the life of some of the media.

-Once the hook ups are made, remove the red stopper from the end of the flush water hose.
-This may require removing the blue collar first, then restoring the collar.
-Before collecting water, run at least a quart (or a liter) of water down the drain to clear out any fines (dust) from the media.
+Once the hook ups are made, remove the red stopper (plug) from the end of the flush water hose.
+Before collecting water, run water through the unit and down the drain for quite a while to clear out any fines (dust) from the media, and to wet the media well before collecting water for consumption.

-It may take a while for all of the media in the cartridges to become saturated.
+It may take a week or more for all of the media in the cartridges to become saturated.
 The resultant water may vary in taste and appearance during this period.

 Reverse osmosis is a slow process.
 The length of time to produce pure water may vary.
-It depends in large part on the source water pressure.
+It is normally about a gallon per half hour, depending in large part on the source water pressure.

 A 1/4" hose is to be connected to the saddle valve at one end and to the inlet of the system at the other end.
 Remove the nut (a threaded piece with a hole in it) from the saddle valve.
 Insert the hose through the hole in the nut with the threaded end toward the end of the hose.